ISO 13125:2013 Testing

 Turnaround Time

-4 weeks from receipt of samples
+From receipt of samples

 What types of surfaces and materials can be tested to ISO 13125:2013?

-The standard applies to non-porous flat surfaces in coated, sheet, board or plate form.
-This includes ceramics, textiles and construction materials.
-The key requirement is that the surface contains a photocatalyst or carries a photocatalytic film โ€” the test is specifically designed to evaluate light-activated antifungal treatments rather than conventional chemical antimicrobial finishes.
+The standard applies to non-porous flat surfaces in coated, sheet, board, or plate form β€” including ceramics, textiles, and construction materials.
+The key requirement is that the surface contains a photocatalyst or carries a photocatalytic film.
+The test is specifically designed to evaluate light-activated antifungal treatments rather than conventional chemical antimicrobial finishes.

 Which fungal species are used in the test and can these be changed?